|

 reader.

-The author of these names (and four others), though skeptical of their
+The author of these names (and three others), though skeptical of their

 biological reality, notes that the distinctions exist in the